What are G Type Embedded Finned Tubes

 Material Preparation

-- Base Tube Selection: Carbon steel, stainless steel (304/316), or seamless steel pipes are selected for their mechanical strength and compatibility with high-frequency welding.
+- Base Tube Selection: Carbon steel pipes, stainless steel pipes (304/316), or seamless steel pipes are selected for their mechanical strength and compatibility with high-frequency welding.

 - Fin Strip Material: Aluminum strips (0.3–1.2 mm thickness) are precision-cut to match the base tube dimensions.